Dark Sun: Media

 Numerous novels have been based in the Dark Sun setting.
 Notable authors writing in the world of Athas are Troy Denning, Simon Hawke, and Lynn Abbey.

-A five issue series of comics based on the campaign setting called Ianto's Tomb created by writer Alex Irvine and artist Peter Bergting was released by IDW Publishing.
+IDW Publishing released a five-issue comic limited series, Dark Sun (2011) by writer Alex Irvine and artist Peter Bergting, based on the campaign setting called Ianto's Tomb.

-A number of video games are also set in the Dark Sun world: including Dark Sun: Shattered Lands (1993), Dark Sun: Wake of the Ravager (1994), and the MMORPG Dark Sun Online: Crimson Sands (1996).
+Three video games are also set in the Dark Sun world: Dark Sun: Shattered Lands (1993), Dark Sun: Wake of the Ravager (1994), and the MMORPG Dark Sun Online: Crimson Sands (1996).